evanpurkhiser/dots-personal/README.md

 section, however the file will simply replace the file specified in the environment group.

-Enable overriding for a file by appending `.ovrd` to the filename.
+Enable overriding for a file by appending `.override` to the filename.

 ## Installation